It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 Melanoma treatment often includes these five types of standard treatment options:

-- If the melanoma is very thin, it can be completely removed during the biopsy and does not require further treatment.
+- If the melanoma is very thin, it can be removed entirely during the biopsy and does not require further treatment.

 When melanomas are in an advanced stage, treatment consists of: